W.R. Phillips Ltd 80 Years

 In 1987 Todd Motors sold their New Zealand interests to Mitsubishi Motors Corporation.
 With the change saw the demise of the Rootes Group and Chrysler franchises and we became an exclusive Mitsubishi dealer handling product from Japan, Australia and Malaysia.

 1989 a major redevelopment was undertaken to completely modernise the Head Office/City Branch.
-During the renovation the Service, Parts and Sales team were relocated out to Waiwakaiho, with the Administration staff relocated into an adjoining building on Devon Street.
+During the renovation the Service, Parts and Sales team were relocated out to Waiwhakaiho with the Administration staff relocated into an adjoining building on Devon Street.
 The site was officially reopened in October 1990.
 Around this time Rex indicated his intention to retire.

-1993 Rex retired after 42 year’s service to the Company.
+1993 Rex retired after 42 years' service to the Company.

 1997 saw the Company establish a Used Parts Warehouse, specialising in Mitsubishi parts in a building at the rear of the property.